k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

   - **HTTP Headers**, the collection of HTTP Header fields that are passed with the request.

-  - **Query Parameters**, the collection of (name, value) pairs that define the Query String of the URL.
+  - **Query Parameters**, the collection of name/value pairs that define the Query String of the URL.

 ### Data Set Configuration